jhsvendsen/jhsvendsen.github.io/_posts/2020-12-05-Look-Back-Thesis.md

 {% include figure.html path="projects/OBR.jpg" alt="Oxford Brookes Racing" %}

 # Conclusion
-There will also be things that you will want to change when looking back at a project, but I believe that taking time to reflect is always good.
+There will always be things that you will want to change when looking back at a project, but I believe that taking time to reflect is always good.
 Sometimes just do it to remind yourself of how far you have come.
 If you look back and think I could have done so much better now, that means that you have grown as